-Boat and waterway laws regulate all licencing and registration rules.
-This includes boat safety regulations and equipment requirements of watercraft around the United Kingdom.
+The UK boat and waterway laws regulate all licencing and registration rules.
+This includes boat safety regulations and equipment requirements for watercraft sailed around Britain.

-BOAT LAWS UK: Find out what you need to know about boating rules and regulations in this help guide for beginners.
+BOATING LAWS UK: Check what you need to know about boating rules and regulations in this help guide for beginners.

 This informative section is plain sailing for boaters.
-But, be sure to follow the rules of the waterways while you go boating around British waterways.
+But, be sure to follow the rules of the waterways while you go boating around British rivers and seaways.

 Use this guide to check what river rules you must follow in England and Wales.
-Check what boating insurance certification you need.
+Check what boating insurance certification you need to sail.

-If you own a small boat or a large vessel, you can find out how to register your boat for use on rivers and canals.
+If you own a small boat or a large vessel, you can find out how to register your sailing craft for use on rivers and canals.

-OWNING A BOAT: Buying a boat means following safety regulations and checking whether you need insurance.
-The pleasures of buying and owning a boat for use on inland waterways mean following boat laws UK.
+Check a list of rules for buying and owning a boat for use on inland waterways.
 Sailing at sea means your vessel may need licencing and registering with the proper authorities.

-RIVER WORKS LICENCE: Use this guide to determine whether you need an Environment Agency environmental permit.
-Check whether you need flood defence consent, or other permission to do work on a river, next to a watercourse, a flood barrier, or sea defence.
+Use the guide to check if you need Environment Agency flood defence consent.
+You may need permission to do work on a river, next to a watercourse, a flood barrier, or sea defence.

 Examples include a pontoon, boom, jetty, piling, or any other structure that cuts into the river bank, such as a slipway or a dock.
 When you licence a structure on, over, or in the River Thames, permits are only valid until or unless you move or change the construction.

 You must display the licence plate permanently on the actual structure for which it is relevant.
-Annual licence fees run from September 29th and they are non-transferable.
-Contact the Environment Agency for further information: Telephone 03708 506 506 Monday to Friday (8am to 6pm)
+The annual licence fees run from September 29th and they are non-transferable.
+You should contact the Environment Agency for further information.